 In this counseling answer:

-“Around 9 months old, the baby will be willing to either transition to a bottle, or, like my first baby, just start using a cup.
-When the baby gets a few teeth, you can put some soft cooked broccoli, or vegetables, or other healthy food chopped up into small bites on his/her plate.
-The baby can start learning how to chew solid foods.”
+•When the baby gets a few teeth, you can put some soft-cooked broccoli or vegetables, or other healthy food chopped up into small bites on his/her plate.
+The baby can start learning how to chew solid foods.

 By 2 years old, the baby will be eating solid food, cut up into small bites, using his/her fingers to eat finger food, and drinking milk.
 Some children are allergic to milk and are lactose intolerant, so if you find that milk is giving your baby a stomach ache, try to get your baby to drink soy milk or rice milk instead.

 I hope this information is helpful for you.
 Is your wife helping you with the baby?
 Is this your baby?